fgsect/FitM/README.md

 # Testing

 `sh test.sh` can be used to correctly dump a qemu process outside of AFL and then try to restore it inside AFL.
+The process output is found in `/tmp/log`.
+The restore log is found in `/tmp/criu_snapshot/restore.log`.
+You may need to disable line 1206 + 1207 in `AFLplusplus/src/afl-fuzz.c`.
+I think it breaks restoring prematurely but I'm not sure anymore.

 ## Forkserver test